sCrypt-Inc/scryptTS-docs/docs/ethereum-devs.md

 # Smart contracts on Bitcoin vs Ethereum
 Bitcoin and Ethereum are both layer-1 blockchains with [fully programmable smart contracts](https://xiaohuiliu.medium.com/turing-machine-on-bitcoin-7f0ebe0d52b1).
-However, their designs fundamentally differ.
+However, their designs are fundamentally different.

 Ethereum is a global state machine, whose state consists of all smart contracts deployed on it.
 Each transaction is an input to the state machine, transitioning it to the next state according to the rules defined in the smart contract the transaction calls.
 The design imposes severe limitations on scalability, since transactions must be sequentially processed due to potential race conditions.